St. Louis Lyft Accident Lawyer

-An accident with a Lyft driver can leave you perplexed as the ride-sharing laws are complex and ever-changing.
-Whether you were a passenger or were hit by a Lyft driver, you need help from a team of lawyers who understand the subtleties of the ride-sharing world.
+An accident with a Lyft driver can perplex you, as the ridesharing laws are complex and ever-changing.
+Whether you were a passenger or were hit by a Lyft driver, you need help from a team of lawyers who understand the subtleties of the Lyft world.

-Ride-sharing options like Lyft have become commonplace in today’s society.
-And, it’s not difficult to see why: these services provide affordable and convenient transportation to those who can’t operate a vehicle at the moment.
-There are over 23 million Lyft users and about 1.4 million drivers and these numbers will likely increase in the following years.
+Ridesharing options like Lyft have become commonplace in today’s society.
+And it’s easy to see why: these services provide affordable and convenient transportation.
+There are over 23 million Lyft users and about 1.4 million drivers, which will likely increase in the following years.

-However, as more and more people are starting to use ride-sharing apps like Lyft, the risks of getting into a car accident increase significantly.
+However, as more and more people start to use ridesharing apps like Lyft, the risks of getting into a car accident increase significantly.

 Who Is Liable?